eduardz1/Master-Thesis/chapters/implementation.typ

   "in-outline",
 ).get() [Stiffness Matrix for Elastic Wave Propagation] else [Treatment of the Stiffness Matrix for Elastic Wave Propagation ]) <stiffness-matrix>

 In the context of elastic wave propagation, the software uses a formulation based on the compliance tensor $S$ represented by a matrix under Voigt notation, a method used to represent a symmetric tensor by reducing its order @x-Voigt.
 As is detailed by #cite(<x-HDGStabilize>, form: "prose"), the compliance tensor is represented in such a way that $S = V^(-1) C^(-1) V^(-1)$, where $C$ is the elastic stiffness tensor in Voigt notation and $V$ is the transformation matrix used to reformulate the system in Voigt notation.
-The dimension of $S$ depends on the dimension of the domain, in 2D, it can be represented in a $3 times 3$ matrix in Voigt notation, while in 3D, it can be represented as a $6 times 6$ matrix.
+The dimension of $S$ depend on the dimension of the domain, in 2D, it can be represented in a $3 times 3$ matrix in Voigt notation, while in 3D, it can be represented as a $6 times 6$ matrix.

 Under the consideration of visco-elasticity, $C$ and $S$ are complex-valued.
-Evaluating the complex-valued compliance tensor $S$ meant solving the system $S = V^(-1) C^(-1) V^(-1)$, where the $C$ and $V$ matrices have the following structure, for the 2D and 3D isotropic cases:
+Evaluating the complex-valued compliance tensor $S$ meant solving the system #box(block(breakable: false)[$S = V^(-1) C^(-1) V^(-1)$]), where the $C$ and $V$ matrices have the following structure, for the 2D and 3D isotropic cases:

 #let zeros = $0$